 Change the paragragh (P205L5) as follows:

 When the SISO phase comprises a SISO feedback procedure, the initiator shall send a BRP frame to the responder.
-The DMG Beam Refinement element included in the BRP frame shall have the TXSS-FBCK-REQ, EDMG Extension Flag and EDMG Channel Measurement Present fields set to 1, the SNR Requested and Sector ID Order Requested subfields within the FBCK-REQ field set to 1, the remaining subfields within the FBCK-REQ field set to 0, and the SNR Present, Sector ID Order Present, Channel Measurement Present, Tap Delay Present and Link Type subfields within the FBCK-TYPE field set to 1, 1, 0, 0 and 1, respectively.
+The DMG Beam Refinement element included in the BRP frame shall have the BF Training Type, TXSS-FBCK-REQ, EDMG Extension Flag and EDMG Channel Measurement Present fields set to 1, the SNR Requested and Sector ID Order Requested subfields within the FBCK-REQ field set to 1, the remaining subfields within the FBCK-REQ field set to 0, and the SNR Present, Sector ID Order Present, Channel Measurement Present, Tap Delay Present and Link Type subfields within the FBCK-TYPE field set to 1, 1, 0, 0 and 1, respectively.

 Change the paragragh (P205L29) as follows:

 The responder shall send a BRP frame to the initiator within an MBIFS following the reception of the BRP frame from the initiator.
-The DMG Beam Refinement element included in the BRP frame shall have the EDMG Extension Flag and EDMG Channel Measurement Present fields set to 1, all the subfields within the FBCK-REQ field set to 0, and the SNR Present, Sector ID Order Present, Channel Measurement Present, Tap Delay Present and Link Type subfields within the FBCK-TYPE field set to 1, 1, 0, 0 and 0, respectively.
+The DMG Beam Refinement element included in the BRP frame shall have the BF Training Type, EDMG Extension Flag and EDMG Channel Measurement Present fields set to 1, all the subfields within the FBCK-REQ field set to 0, and the SNR Present, Sector ID Order Present, Channel Measurement Present, Tap Delay Present and Link Type subfields within the FBCK-TYPE field set to 1, 1, 0, 0 and 0, respectively.

 10.39.9.2.3 MU-MIMO beamforming